Adding New Packages to Existing Script Languages

 parameter is a string that lists all active script aliases separated with spaces.
 Each script alias consists of an ALIAS_NAME

-and a LANGUAGE_URL
+and either a LANGUAGE_URL

 or the builtin_*